Our Complaints Policy

-We are committed to providing a high quality legal service to all our clients.
+We are committed to providing a high quality legal service to all of our clients.
 When something goes wrong, we need you to tell us about it.
 This will help us to improve our standards.

-What will happen when a complaint is made?
+What will happen next?

 - We will then investigate your complaint.
 This will normally involve Mr Kesic reviewing your matter and speaking to the member of staff who acted for you.